andrewheiss/Dissertation/Writing/2_country_case_studies/country_case_studies.md

 So what?

+Return to each hypothesis, since the SNA should reinforce LNA

 but that the issue was "'not urgent' like the revisions to the election law or the new anti-terror law

-Return to each hypothesis, since the SNA should reinforce LNA
+Internal concerns are most important - Only in the case of Russia do external concerns play much of a role.

 Long-standing dictatorships with more consolidated power are more likely to restrict civil society as they don't need to allow for dissonance and don't need to make concessions to NGOs—domestic and international.